bgd-labs/aave-proposals-v3/src/20231212_AaveV3Ethereum_ContinuousSecurityProposalAaveCertora/ContinuousSecurityProposalAaveCertora.md

 We offer to extend the existing [formal verification and manual review services](https://governance.aave.com/t/security-and-agility-of-aave-smart-contracts-via-continuous-formal-verification/10181) and provide additional security services:

-1. Governance proposal reviews - Review every governance proposal in the on-chain stage as suggested by BGDLabs.
-2. We will assist Aave and BGD in reviewing Immunify bug bounties per request.
+1. We will assist Aave and BGD in reviewing Immunify bug bounties per request.

 This proposal asks for a 1-year duration with a budget of $1.5m, starting from the 14th of September 2023.